cf-toolsuite/cf-butler/README.md

 ### And what about VMware Tanzu Telemetry Collector?

-[VMware Tanzu Telemetry Collector](https://docs.pivotal.io/telemetry/1-0/index.html) supports collection of configuration data from Operations Manager, certificate data from Credhub, and usage data from VMware Tanzu Application Service.
+[VMware Tanzu Telemetry Collector](https://docs.pivotal.io/telemetry-collector/1-1/index.html) supports collection of configuration data from Operations Manager, certificate data from Credhub, and usage data from VMware Tanzu Application Service.
 Customers download and install a [CLI](https://network.pivotal.io/products/pivotal-telemetry-collector/) from VMware Tanzu Network.
-Typically, a [Concourse](https://concourse-ci.org) [pipeline](https://docs.pivotal.io/telemetry/1-0/using-concourse.html) is configured to automate collection.
-The result of collection is a foundation details [tarball](https://docs.pivotal.io/telemetry/1-0/data.html#collected).
+Typically, a [Concourse](https://concourse-ci.org) [pipeline](https://docs.pivotal.io/telemetry-collector/1-1/using-concourse.html) is configured to automate collection.
+The result of collection is a foundation details [tarball](https://docs.pivotal.io/telemetry-collector/1-1/data.html#collected).
 Customers may opt to transmit this data to VMware Tanzu.

-Telemetry is also available for [PCF Dev](https://docs.pivotal.io/pcf-dev/telemetry.html) and [VMware Tanzu Container Service](https://docs.pivotal.io/runtimes/pks/1-4/telemetry.html).

-> Note: the [VMware Tanzu Telemetry]((https://tanzu.vmware.com/legal/telemetry)) program is opt-in.
+> Note: [Pivotal Telemetry](https://tanzu.vmware.com/legal/telemetry) and [VMware's Customer Experience Improvement Program](https://www.vmware.com/solutions/trustvmware/ceip.html) are opt-in.

 Cf-butler is configured and deployed as an application instance.
 Its capabilities overlap only on usage data collection from VMware Tanzu Application Service.
 However, cf-butler performs other useful duties like a) snapshot usage reporting and b) policy registration and execution.